Ray Chan (academic): Cancer survivorship and navigation models of care

 Chan is an active clinical trialist who has developed, tested and implemented innovative shared-care models for breast cancer, prostate cancer, lymphoma and neuroendocrine cancer survivors.
 As a nurse, he advocates for a nurse-enabled, multidisciplinary approach involving cancer specialists (medical specialists and specialist cancer nurses) and primary care providers (general practitioners and practice nurses).

+In 2023, Chan led a team of researchers to complete an evidence report on cancer patient navigation.
+This work was published in the CA: A Cancer Journal for Clinicians.

 Symptom and toxicity management

 Skin toxicity

 Chan’s clinical trials and meta-analyses in radiation dermatitis have been adopted into clinical guidelines from Multinational Association for Supportive Care in Cancer (MASCC); Oncology Nursing Society; UpToDate; and the EVIQ guidelines.

 In 2019, Chan’s StrataXRT Trial provided a breakthrough as the world’s first positive trial for a non-steroidal intervention effective for reducing the risk of developing wet desquamation by 49% in patients receiving radiotherapy for head & neck cancer.

 Financial toxicity

 Chan is an active researcher in the field of financial toxicity (i.e. distress, burden, hardship).
 His work highlights the significance and prevalence of financial toxicity in cancer survivors.
 In 2017, he obtained an Oncology Nursing Foundation Fellowship to conduct a series of work on the relationships between financial toxicity or employment interference and symptom burden in cancer survivors.
 Chan’s work reported significant relationships between financial toxicity and physical/psychological symptom burden in cancer survivors, providing directions for further interventional work to improve patient outcomes.